specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-overview.md

 - Microsoft 365 Copilot

 > [!TIP]
-> - For end users on personal devices, then you might automatically get Microsoft Copilot, which is the free consumer version.
+> - For end users on personal devices, you might automatically get Microsoft Copilot, which is the free consumer version.
 To learn more, see [How can Copilot help you?](https://www.microsoft.com/microsoft-copilot/for-individuals) and [Welcome to Copilot on Windows](https://support.microsoft.com/windows/welcome-to-copilot-on-windows-675708af-8c16-4675-afeb-85a5a476ccb0).
 > - Get [sample prompts at the Copilot Prompt Gallery](https://copilot.cloud.microsoft/prompts) and [training at the Microsoft 365 Copilot Skilling Center](https://adoption.microsoft.com/copilot/skilling-center/).
 > - Learn more about data privacy at [Data, Privacy, and Security for Microsoft 365 Copilot](microsoft-365-copilot-privacy.md).